Bloomberg-Beta/Manual/Manual.md

 More generally, we are ambivalent about whether investor control is useful at all.
 We’ve seen it cut both ways.

 So, we generally prefer not to have a seat on a company’s board.
-But, that said, if the company wants us on the board, we’re open to talking about it.
-We have yet to take a board seat in any of our investments.
+But, that said, if the company wants us on the board, we’re open to talking about it -- and we have agreed to join boards from time to time when the founder truly wants this and has good reasons after hearing our views.

 ### Rights we want